SkoolNotes/Taproot/2020PHYS201/KBPHSY201FirstReadingNotes.md

 # Large and Small
  - Scientific notation is required to deal with large and small quantities
 	 - This is required in much of particle physics since particles tend to be very small and fast
+ - People also ten to create more fitting units for a specific application
  -